ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

   result of a Base64url encoding (with no padding) the SHA-256 digest of the ASCII encoding of the associated access token's value.

-The payload of the JWS object is the JSON serialized body of the request, and the object is signed according to JWS and serialized into compact form {{RFC7515}}.
+If the HTTP request has a message body, such as an HTTP POST or PUT method, the payload of the JWS object is the JSON serialized body of the request, and the object is signed according to JWS and serialized into compact form {{RFC7515}}.
 The client instance presents the JWS as the body of the request along with a content type of `application/jose`.
 The AS
 MUST extract the payload of the JWS and treat it as the request body for further processing.

+If the request being made does not have a message body, such as an HTTP GET, OPTIONS, or DELETE method, the JWS signature is calculated over an empty payload and passed in the `Detached-JWS` header as described in {{detached-jws}}.

 ~~~
 POST /tx HTTP/1.1